TrainzMarcel/Tartarus-Modelling-Tool/README.md

-	x RT3 tools 1-4 (dragging, linearly translating, rotating and scaling) have the same base dragging and selecting behavior, but, tools 2-4 render interactive handles for their primary purpose x RT4 tool 2 will be used for linear translation of blocks either in global axes or axes relative to said block x RT5 tool 3 will be used to rotate again in global or relative axes RT6 the rotation pivot for a part should be adjustable x RT7 tool 4 will be for scaling singular parts x RT8 spawning of parts (cuboids, wedges, cylinders, spheres) x RT9 free flying camera
+	x RT3 tools 1-4 (dragging, linearly translating, rotating and scaling) have the same base dragging and selecting behavior, but, tools 2-4 render interactive handles for their primary purpose x RT4 tool 2 will be used for linear translation of blocks either in global axes or axes relative to said block x RT5 tool 3 will be used to rotate again in global or relative axes x RT6 the rotation pivot for a part should be adjustable x RT7 tool 4 will be for scaling singular parts x RT8 spawning of parts (cuboids, wedges, cylinders, spheres) x RT9 free flying camera